keever50/VFD-HCS-12SS59T-ML9289/README.md

 This driver uses the bit banging method instead using SPI.
 The reason behind this is to send characters, you use a very few bytes.
 Having an SPI bus available for other tasks out weights the pros of having SPI for the VFD.

+In order to achieve the clock pulse to drive the VFD drive pin, this driver makes use of timers.
+In case of arduino uno, it can only use a few pins since timers are connected to specific pins.